Foco22/PrivateSavingApp/README.md

 ## Demo

-You can look at a video from your
+You can look at a video of the app:

 ## Getting Started (How to install it)